Chile's Garden City

-Juan Fernandez Archipelago is a group of Chilean islands of volcanic origin located 362 nautical miles off the coast of South America.
-It comprises the islands of Robinson Crusoe, Alexander Selkirk, Santa Clara and other smaller islets.
-Its population lives mainly on fishing, especially the extraction of spiny lobster, which has become its most representative product.
-Juan Fernandez archipelago, with its island Robinson Crusoe, whose original name was Mas a Tierra, opened to the world through the novel "Life and Adventures of Alexander Selkirk, the real Robinson Crusoe", by Daniel Defoe, masterpiece of literature, published in 1719.
-Alexander Selkirk was a Scottish sailor who spent four years and four months as a castaway in the most easterly of the Juan Fernandez Islands and whose stories inspired Defoe.
+The Juan Fernandez Archipelago is a group of Chilean islands of volcanic origin located 362 nautical miles off the coast of South America.
+It includes the islands of Robinson Crusoe, Alexander Selkirk, Santa Clara and other smaller islands.
+Its population lives mainly from fishing, especially the extraction of lobster, which has become its most representative product.

 There are also stories of past wars.
-In 1915, during World War I, the German cruiser SMS Dresden was dynamited by its own crew in Cumberland Bay, after being hidden for months in the Quintupeu fjord, Chilean Patagonia, and being chased and attacked by the British vessels HMS Kent, HMS Glasgow and HMS Orama.
-Today, more than one hundred years after the events, the Dresden is at a depth of 78 meters and 500 meters from the beach of Cumberland Bay and of the nine German sailors killed in combat seven rest in the cemetery of the island in a tomb in charge of the Chilean Navy, a place very popular with tourists.
+In 1915, during World War I, the German cruiser SMS Dresden was dynamited by its own crew in Cumberland Bay, after being hidden for months in the Quintupeu fjord, Chilean Patagonia, and being chased and attacked by the British vessels HMS Kent, Glasgow and Orama.
+Today, more than one hundred years after the events, the Dresden is at a depth of 78 meters and 500 meters from the beach of Cumberland Bay and of the nine German sailors killed in combat seven rest in the cemetery of the island in a tomb in charge of the Chilean Navy, a place visited by tourists.
 In 2006, 91 years after the sinking, the bell of the Dresden could be rescued and sent on loan to Germany, where it was displayed at the Military Historical Museum of the city of Dresden.

 In February 2010, an 8.8 magnitude earthquake shook Central and Southern Continental Chile, the earthquake itself was not felt in the islands but triggered a tsunami with waves up to 15 meters height which caused severe material damage and death.
-After the disaster, Robinson Crusoe has slowly been returning to normal in all areas, one of them tourism because apart from its natural surroundings, it offers a unique setting for snorkeling, taste traditional spiny lobster or enjoy the sunsets.
+After the disaster, Robinson Crusoe has slowly been returning to normal in all areas, one of them tourism because apart from its natural surroundings, it offers a unique setting for snorkeling, taste traditional lobster or enjoy the sunsets.
 Despite having great attractions, the tourist traffic in Robinson Crusoe and adjacent islands is still modest.
 Few Chileans dare to reach this so remote, unknown but wonderful place on Earth.
 For the remoteness of its location and many other reasons (no magazines or local newspapers e.g.), the English newspaper The Independent chose the Archipelago as one of the top six islands of South America to disconnect from the World.
 Here is a list of places to visit and activities in Robinson Crusoe Island.

 El Mirador de Selkirk (Selkirk's Lookout)

-A view from Alexander Selkirk's lookout
+A view from Alexander Selkirk's lookout |

-A tour through the main attractions of the island, must undoubtedly include a visit to the "Mirador de Selkirk" (Selkirk's Lookout).
-This is located at Cerro Portezuelo, 565 mts. above sea level, a point that dominates much of the geography of Robinson Crusoe.
-This was the place which the sailor abandoned here in 1704 often climbed to scan the horizon if a ship that might rescue him was approaching.
-Fate and his eagerness to survive allowed him to endure this condition of almost four and a half years of isolation.
 Selkirk was close to a state of barbarism when on January 31, 1709 arrived on the island another English expedition, commanded by Captain Woodes Rogers, who finally took him back to London.
 There, Selkirk's story began spreading everywhere reaching the ears of Daniel Defoe, who immortalized the experience of the Scottish sailor through his work published in 1719, the novel also captures the adventures lived by the Spanish Pedro Serrano, who in turn suffered a similar experience in a Caribbean island.
-Robinson Crusoe is considered the first English novel.
-At the site there are two commemorative plaques of the adventure of Selkirk, one left by the officials of the British vessel Topaze and other left by a direct descendant of the Scottish pirate.

 Artillery fire on the Dresden Cruiser